coder/docs/admin/environment-management/cvms.md

 ### Azure Kubernetes Service

 If you're using Kubernetes version 1.18, Azure defaults to the correct Ubuntu node base image.
-So, when creating your cluster, set `--kubernetes-version` to `1.18.x` or newer for CVMs.
+When creating your cluster, set `--kubernetes-version` to `1.18.x` or newer for CVMs.

 ### Amazon Web Services w/ EKS